The Seven Cities

 And so, everyone went home for the winter

 But for the people of the Pale Quarter of M’ziir, it was a time of plenty not seen before.
-Some of their own, former gang members under the leadership of the legendary white dragonborn called Pendred, used the turmoil of the summer of 101 to gain favor with the rulers of M’ziir and the Kaz’Kazzar, and what used to be a slum has been absorbed into the City proper.
+Some of their own, former gang members under the leadership of the legendary white dragonborn called Pendred, used the turmoil of the summer of 101 to gain favor with the rulers of M’ziir and the Kaz’Kazzar, and what used to be a slum was absorbed into the City proper.

 At the height of the uncertainty, with a region poised between chaos and plenty, a small group of representatives from M’ziir traveled northeast to D’kath, hoping to do their part to help bring stability to Mokiir.
-While there, they found themselves unexpectedly fighting to prevent the invasion of a massive force of goblinoids and dragons, worshipers of the goddess Khalipanofax, whose attempted return was, many would later say, inevitable.
+While there, they found themselves unexpectedly fighting to prevent an invasion by a massive force of goblinoids and dragons, worshipers of the goddess Khalipanofax, whose attempted return was, many would later say, inevitable.

 Inevitable, but for the deeds of heroes.

 The details of what happened in the Greybane Mountains north of D’kath are both unclear and myriad in their apparent variety.

 Some believe that the heroes known now as The Blessed destroyed a nascent brood of vampires under the City, discovered the encroaching draconic invasion, and traveled north to the ancient, cursed city of Cormorell.
 While in Cormorell, the Blessed banished the Necromancer that ruled there, brought the dead elven queen Persephone Lobenali back from the dead, and finally slew the Jade Queen Khalipanofax once and for all.